SHINE: A Scalable In-Context Hypernetwork for Mapping Context to LoRA in a Single Pass: Related Works

 Hypernetworks and metanetworks have emerged as powerful paradigms for analyses and generation on neural networks.
 By automating the process in a meta-learning way~\citep{metalearningsurvey}, they eliminate the need for manual design, consistently achieving better results compared to heuristic-based approaches.
 They have achieved significant progress in fields like network pruning~\citep{metapruning,metapruninggraphmetanetwork}, reinforcement learning~\cite{RL1,RL2}, neural architecture search~\cite{archsearch1,archsearch2}, model editing~\cite{modelediting1,modelediting2}, and LLM adaptation.

-\paragraph{Hypernetwork for LLM Adaptation}
+\paragraph{Hypernetwork for LLM Adaptation.}

 Hypernetwork-based LLM adaptation represents a promising new frontier.
 By bypassing both the iterative overhead of fine-tuning and the context-window constraints of in-context learning, hypernetworks generate task-specific adapters in a single forward pass, offering a significant leap in efficiency.
-However, the high dimensionality of LLMs renders the direct prediction of full model weights computationally intractable.
-As a result, recent research has converged on the generation of LoRA~\citep{lora} adapters.
-A representative is Generative Adapter~\citep{generativeadapter}, which we provide a detailed analysis for in Appendix~\ref{appendixcomparewithprior}.
+Due to the high dimensionality of LLMs, recent research has converged on the generation of LoRA~\citep{lora, loraasknowledgememory} adapters.
 Following this trajectory, our work focuses exclusively on the efficient generation of LoRA adapters.
+We note that a small number of hypernetwork-based approaches generate different adaptation parameters.
+For example, \citet{HypernetworkMetaGatedLLM} predicts gating coefficients $\beta$ within SwiGLU blocks rather than LoRA weights.

 Designing effective hypernetworks also remains a formidable challenge due to the extreme dimensionality of the target parameter space.
-Existing approaches~\cite{texttolora, dialectslora, zhyper, awakeningaugmentedgeneration} typically mitigate this by employing a small MLP to generate weight segments independently, which are then concatenated to form the final adapter.
+Existing approaches~\cite{texttolora, dialectslora, zhyper, awakeningaugmentedgeneration, hyperpeftnet, prisp} typically mitigate this by employing a small MLP to generate weight segments independently, which are then concatenated to form the final adapter.
 We argue that this ``segment-wise'' generation treats weights in isolation, failing to capture the global dependencies and latent structural correlations essential for coherent weight adaptation.
 Consequently, such methods may yield suboptimal adapters that lack the global coordination required for complex tasks.